jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/aks.md

   value:
 ```

-The operator is aware of it and omits these envs when checking if Jenkins pod envs have been changed.
-It prevents
+The operator is aware of it and omits these environment variables when checking if a Jenkins pod environment has been changed.
+It prevents the
-restart Jenkins pod over and over again.
+restart of a Jenkins pod over and over again.